A League of Their Own: Critical response

-The film was well received by critics, who praised the cast and their performances.
+A League of Their Own was well received by critics, who praised the cast.

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 81% based on 79 reviews with an average score of 7/10.
-The website's critical consensus reads, "Sentimental and light, but still thoroughly charming, A League of Their Own is buoyed by solid performances from a wonderful cast."
-On Metacritic, the film received a weighted average score of 69 based 21 reviews, indicating "generally favorable reviews".
+On review aggregator Rotten Tomatoes, it holds an approval rating of 82% based on 82 reviews, with an average score of 7/10.
+The website's critical consensus reads: "Sentimental and light, but still thoroughly charming, A League of Their Own is buoyed by solid performances from a wonderful cast."
+On Metacritic, the film received a weighted average score of 69 based on 21 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Vincent Canby of The New York Times wrote: "Though big of budget, A League of Their Own is one of the year's most cheerful, most relaxed, most easily enjoyable comedies.
 It's a serious film that's lighter than air, a very funny movie that manages to score a few points for feminism in passing."

-Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 stars and wrote: "The movie has a real bittersweet charm.
+Roger Ebert of the Chicago Sun-Times gave it three out of four stars, and wrote: "The movie has a real bittersweet charm.
 The baseball sequences, we've seen before.
 What's fresh are the personalities of the players, the gradual unfolding of their coach and the way this early chapter of women's liberation fit into the hidebound traditions of professional baseball."

 Accolades

-On December 19, 2012, it was announced that the film would be preserved as part of the United States National Film Registry.
+On December 19, 2012, it was announced that A League of Their Own would be preserved in the United States National Film Registry.

-Jimmy Dugan's (Tom Hanks) remark addressed to Evelyn Gardner (Bitty Schram), "There's no crying in baseball!", was ranked 54th on the American Film Institute's 2005 list AFI's 100 Years...100 Movie Quotes.
+Jimmy Dugan's (Tom Hanks) remark to Evelyn Gardner (Bitty Schram), "There's no crying in baseball!", was ranked 54th on the American Film Institute's 2005 list AFI's 100 Years...100 Movie Quotes.

-20th anniversary Blu-ray edition
+Home media

-With 2012 marking the 20th year since the film's release, A League of Their Own was released as a 20th Anniversary Edition Blu-ray on October 16, 2012.
+A League of Their Own was released as a 20th Anniversary Edition Blu-ray on October 16, 2012.

-Forty-seven former players of the AAGPBL reunited in New York to celebrate the film and the real women who inspired it.
-Events included a trip to Cooperstown for a special program at the National Baseball Hall of Fame, reminiscent of the film's final scene depicting members of the AAGPBL and family coming together to honor the Women's Professional Baseball League.
+Forty-seven former AAGPBL players reunited in New York to celebrate the film and the real women who inspired it.
+Events included a trip to Cooperstown for a special program at the National Baseball Hall of Fame, reminiscent of the film's final scene depicting AAGPBL players and family meeting to honor the Women's Professional Baseball League.
 The reunion wrapped up with a game of softball held at Alliance Bank Stadium in nearby Syracuse.

-Former players also made an appearance at Bosse Field in Evansville, Indiana, on June 6, 2012, where many of the film's game scenes were filmed.
-Bosse Field still retains many of the "Racine Belles" themes from the movie.
-The event included an outdoor screening of the film as well as a scene-setting display of cars featured in the film.
-In addition to Bosse Field, the production used Huntingburg, Indiana's League Stadium, another Southwestern Indiana field older than Bosse that was renovated for the film.
+Former players also made an appearance at Bosse Field in Evansville, Indiana on June 6, 2012, where many of the film's game scenes were filmed.
+Bosse Field still retains many of the Racine Belles themes from the movie.
+The event included an outdoor screening of the film, and a display of cars featured in the film.
+In addition to Bosse Field, the production used Huntingburg, Indiana's League Stadium, another Southwestern Indiana field older than Bosse, that was renovated for it.